We've grown in steamy basements, icy barns, and more than a few temperamental tents across the Midwest, and Ohio keeps us on our toes.

 What are the best strains to grow in Ohio outdoors?

 For Ohio’s humid summers and early frosts, the best strains are fast-finishing, cold-hardy, and mold-resistant.
-Our top picks include Northern Lights, Blueberry, Afghan Kush, Purple Kush, and Gorilla Glue Auto.
+Our top picks include Northern Lights, Blueberry, Fat Bastard, Purple Kush, and Gorilla Glue Auto.

 When should I start and harvest cannabis in Ohio?